Designated CAP advisors (this includes most full-time faculty) are expected to conduct at least 20 mentoring meetings with students each semester.

 The process is sequential.
 The meeting with you must happen first before any of the other meetings can take place.

 The dean will have the final say in approving the requests.
-At the final step of the dean's review, insufficient documentation (such as a sparse consultation log) can result if the process needing to be restarted.
+At the final step of the dean's review, insufficient documentation (such as a sparse consultation log) can result in the process needing to be restarted.

 Often, these applications from students are time sensitive.
 Please treat requests for leave of absence or dropping out with high importance and urgency.